What's the difference between a journal and a database?

 Answer

 A database is a collection of sources, usually pertaining to a broad subject area, which can include journals as well as books, films, and other types of sources (e.g. ScienceDirect, PsycINFO).
-For more on databases, journals, and how to search for articles within each, see the links below.

 Links & Files